ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ## Open Issues

 1. API to configure text alignment of column content and column headers (e.g. right align numeric columns but left align string columns and numeric columns with non-uniform formatting).
-We'll update the HLD with a recommendation once we reach consensus on which alternatives to pursue (you're welcome to comment with ideas now though).
+We'll update the HLD with a recommendation when we start working on columns that need it (you're welcome to comment with ideas now though).